yet-another-average-joe/MarlinOctoHat/README.md

 #define MKS_12864OLED

-Then search for such a block in your pins definitions file :
+Then search for such a block in your pins definition file :

       #elif ENABLED(MKS_12864OLED_SSD1306)
         #define DOGLCD_CS            EXP1_05_PIN